DiegoFraR/swe3313Project/Technical Design/Technical Design Information.md

 # Technical Design Introduction
 Welcome to our technical design for our E-commerce Rocket Ship website.
 In this folder of our GitHub, you will find the implementation language, implementation framework, entity-relationship diagram, database seed data, data storage plan, and coding style for our program.
 ## Implementation Language
-* In the document linked below, you find the implementation language chosen, Java, and why we chose this language.
+* In the document linked below, you will find the implementation language chosen, Java, and why we chose to use this language.
 * __[Implementation Language](https://github.com/DiegoFraR/swe3313Project/blob/main/Technical%20Design/Implementation%20Language.md)__

 ## Implementation Framework
+* In the document linked below, you will find the implementation framework chosen, Spring, and why we chose to use this framework.
 * __[Implementation Framework](https://github.com/DiegoFraR/swe3313Project/blob/main/Technical%20Design/Implementation%20Framework.md)__

 ## Entity-Relationship Diagram
+* In the document linked below, you will find our entity-relationship diagram.
+The entity-relationship diagram depicts how the different objects interact with the database and vise versa.
 * __[Entity-Relationship Diagram](https://github.com/DiegoFraR/swe3313Project/blob/main/Technical%20Design/Entity-Relationship%20Diagram.md)__

 ## Database Seed Data
+* This document shows what seed data we will use
 * __[Database Seed Data](https://github.com/DiegoFraR/swe3313Project/blob/main/Technical%20Design/Database%20Seed%20Data.md)__

 ## Data Storage Plan